The Scholars Program

 David O’Donnell, Scholars Program Coordinator and Chair of the Social Sciences Department talks about the scheme

 Students on the program have the opportunity to visit world-leading institutions, such as MIT and Boston University, attending talks by eminent speakers on a range of subjects.
 They also take trips to museums, art galleries, the theater and concerts and enjoy social events as a group.

-The idea that we can go off campus in small groups, have dinner and go to an event is really something that appeals to these students.
-We can offer our top students a different experience than just learning in the traditional, conventional classroom.
+David O’Donnell has coordinated the program for three years and he feels that idea of going off campus “in small groups”, to “have dinner and go to an event is really something that appeals to these students.”
+David is clear to point out that the main purpose of the program is to “offer our top students a different experience than just learning in the traditional, conventional classroom.”

 The Scholars Program supports the curriculum

 “Last year we saw the Chair of the Department of Government at Harvard University speak about the relationship between Putin and Obama.
 He also took the time to talk us through the history of Russian−US relations over the past 100 years.
 Students loved it."

 “We have a strong program of social science electives covering history and economics (US History and World History, through to Advanced Placement (AP) Economics, AP World History and AP US History).
 The talks we attend relate to these subjects and the curriculum.
 And when we teach the courses we focus not just on the past, but how these events are relevant today."

 The program provides the means for students to visualize their future study options while getting to know fellow scholars and teachers.
 The teachers have been through the college application process themselves and many to universities and colleges in Massachusetts, so they identify with the students, they value their ambition to secure a place at a top college or university and can share their insights on the application process.